sh1boot/sh1boot.github.io/_posts/2024-12-05-checking-manual-arithmetic.md

 Those divisibility tests are optimised in such a way that they don't give correct remainders (or they do but you'd have to do extra work to recover them), so I kind of set that aside.
-There may be a magic prime that isn't too bug but has an uncommonly long decimal period and isn't hard to take the reainder of in decimal arithmetic but I don't know what it is.
+There may be a magic prime that isn't too big but has an uncommonly long decimal period and isn't hard to take the reainder of in decimal arithmetic but I don't know what it is.